-The California Public Utilities Commission (CPUC) contracted with CostQuest Associates (CostQuest) to estimate the investment required to build broadband infrastructure in the areas of the state currently lacking service.
-This estimate is unique, in that it creates a foundation for a broadband provider neutral approach in determining priority areas for last mile funding.
+This study estimates the investment required to build broadband infrastructure in the areas of the state currently lacking service.
+This estimate is unique, in that it creates a foundation for a broadband provider neutral approach in determining areas for last mile funding.
 This document describes the process for calculating investments.